On semi-ampleness of the moduli part

 \begin{proof} Take $(X', B')$ to be the model of $(X, B)$ guaranteed by \cite[Theorem 1.1]{ACSS}.
 By Lemma \ref{lem_gen_fibre_min_model} we see that that the assumption on termination of flips in \cite[Theorem 1.1]{ACSS} is unneeded.

-Taking a base change along the finite morphism guaranteed by Proposition \ref{prop_equi*_cover} does not alter $\kappa(M'), \kappa(X/Z, B), {\rm var}(X/Z, B)$ or the semi-ampleness of $M'+\epsilon f'^*\lambda_m'$, so we may freely replace $(X', B')$ by this cover, and therefore may assume that $(X', B')$ is a locally stable family.
+Taking a base change along the finite morphism guaranteed by Proposition \ref{prop_equi*_cover} does not alter $\kappa(M'), \kappa(X/Z, B), {\rm var}(X/Z, B)$ or (in the case $(X, B^h) \to Z$ is locally stable) the semi-ampleness of $M'+\epsilon f'^*c_1(\lambda_m')$, so we may freely replace $(X', B')$ by this cover, and therefore may assume that $(X', B')$ is a locally stable family.
 For ease of notation we replace $(X, B)$ by $(X', B')$.
 By \cite[Theorem 1.1]{HX11}, we see that $K_{X}+B$ is semi-ample over $Z$.
 Next, observe that since $(X, B)$ is locally stable and klt over the generic point of $Z$ that $(X, B)$ is in fact klt, see Lemma \ref{lem_img_lc_centre_is_lc}.